 How to set up your new phone

 So you just got a new phone.
 Now what?
-At Asurion, our experts work 24/7 to provide our 300 million customers with solutions for all of their tech care needs, including setting up their new devices.
-Follow along as they show you how to set up your new phone, including how to transfer data from your old phone to your new one plus steps for keeping your new device safe and secure.
+At Asurion, our experts work 24/7 to provide our nearly 300 million customers with solutions for all of their tech care needs, including setting up their new devices.
+Follow along as they show you how to set up your new phone, including how to transfer data from your old phone to your new one, plus steps for keeping your new device safe and secure.

 How to restore data from your old phone to your new phone